 - For each process you find, select it by clicking on it once and then click on the ‘End Process’ button at the bottom right corner of Task Manager

 This should kill all the Outlook processes.
 Try restarting your Outlook to see if the issue is fixed.
+If still your outlook not working, follow the guide below;

 2. Identify and remove the problematic Outlook add-ins